-The purpose of this tag type is to provide a mechanism to relate physical colorant amounts with the normalized device codes produced by lut8Type, lut16Type, lut16Type or lutBtoAType tags so that corrections can be made for variation in the device without having to produce a new profile.
+The purpose of this tag type is to provide a mechanism to relate physical colorant amounts with the normalized device codes produced by lut8Type or lut16Type tags so that corrections can be made for variation in the device without having to produce a new profile.
 The mechanism can be used by applications to allow users with relatively inexpensive and readily available instrumentation to apply corrections to individual output colour channels in order to achieve consistent results.